MoustaphaSaad/tethys/README.md

 Because we're creating our own processor, we get to decide what the assembly/bytecode this processor can understand and execute.
 We're free to do whatever we want.

 We're going to start completely from scratch and slowly build our mountain step by step.
+At the start of each day we branch from the master branch and after we're done working we merge the progress into the master.
+I don't delete branches after merging so you can find them here [ALL BRANCHES](https://github.com/MoustaphaSaad/tethys/branches/all)

 We'll write our code in a [C-Style C++](https://moustaphasaad.github.io/Pure_Coding_Style.html).